-Here is a video Azriel made before me passed away.
+Here is a video Azriel made before he passed away.

 My second story is more personal and someone I knew for 7 years.

-I had just finished college and I was ready for a summer of freedom and fun before starting to think about what I wanted to do for ‘work’.
-But what happened next was the last thing I expected, for the first time in my life I saw someone who literally took my breath away.
-I was only 18years old and that had never happened to me before.
+I had just finished college, and I was ready for a summer of freedom and fun before starting to think about what I wanted to do for ‘work’.
+But what happened next was the last thing I expected – for the first time in my life, I saw someone who literally took my breath away.
+I was only 18 years old.
 I went to the bathroom to ‘calm myself down.’
-When I returned he asked me out.
-That is the day our 7 year romance began.
+When I returned, he asked me out.
+That is the day our seven-year romance began.

-7 years – which were amazing – but I’m going to be honest with you and anyone who has been in a relationship for 7 years knows that with that ‘time’ comes a fair share of ups and downs…and our relationship was no different.
+Seven years – which were amazing – but anyone who has been in a relationship for seven years knows that with that time comes a fair share of ups and downs … and our relationship was no different.

 Boundaries in relationships and in finances.